Michael and Margaret Heller House

-The Michael and Margaret Heller House, also known as the Heller Homestead, is an historic, American home that is located in Lower Saucon Township in Northampton County, Pennsylvania.
+The Michael and Margaret Heller House, also known as the Heller Homestead, is an historic home that is located in Lower Saucon Township in Northampton County, Pennsylvania, United States.

 In 2010, it was added to the National Register of Historic Places in 2010.

 History and architectural features

 This house is a two-part building that was renovated between 1934 and 1935 in the Colonial Revival style.
 It has a two-story, five-bay, main block that was built circa 1820, with a two-story, two-bay core structure to the rear that was built circa 1751.
 Also located on the property are the contributing Widow's House, which was built in 1850, and a mid-nineteenth century root cellar.